Reading time: 8 min

 3.

 The requirements for procedure calls are also different.
-For example, in MSSQL, you cannot call a procedure with a composite parameter (sp_proc 2+3).
-You need to create a separate variable, write the result to it and use it as a parameter.
-It is also mandatory to write “OUT” for each output parameter when calling, otherwise it will not be written to the variable.
+For example, in MSSQL Server, you cannot call a procedure with a composite parameter (sp_proc 2+3).
+You need to create a separate variable, write the result to it, and use it as a parameter.
+It is also mandatory to write “OUT” for each output parameter when calling, otherwise, it will not be written to the variable.

 Date format

-If the date is stored in a text format, it may be difficult to convert it to the DATE type if the default format is set.
+If the dates are stored in a text format, it may be difficult to convert them to the DATE type if the default format is set.
 Different DBMS use different storage formats, besides, it can be changed.
 Therefore, in such cases, setting the format becomes mandatory.
 Let's compare the conversion of a string to the default date:

 DB2SQL Server